 - Radiological surveys that can show joint damage as with mutilating (destructive) arthritis

 - The cause of the disease is unknown.
-Some (about 25%) turn out to have underlying cancer, while others may have autoimmune disease such as Vasculitis or connective tissue diseases
+Some (about 25%) turn out to have underlying cancer, while others may have autoimmune disease such as Vasculitis eller connective tissue diseases

 - Farber disease